WASHINGTON (Thomson Reuters Foundation) - Donating to disasters used to mean writing a check to Oxfam or the Red Cross.

 Around 1,200 volunteers so far have logged onto HOT’s website, clicked on a map quadrant and traced in the rich geographic details visible from satellites.

-A quick tutorial guides volunteers through the work, which is similar to using a software programme like Adobe Photoshop.
+A quick tutorial guides volunteers through the work, which is similar to using a software program like Adobe Photoshop.

 “They will print out the maps poster sized and pin them on the wall to plan their work, how to distribute supplies,” said Pierre Beland, a 67-year-old retired economist living near Montreal who has turned his computer knowledge to map making.